RubyDevInc/paho.mqtt.ruby/README.md

-# PahoMqttA
+# PahoMqtt

-The followings files describes the Paho Mqtt client API for the ruby programming language.
+The following file describes the Paho Mqtt client API for the ruby programming language.
 It enable applications to connect to an MQTT message broker threw the MQTT protocol (versions 3.1.1).
 MQTT is a lightweight protocol designed for IoT/M2M.

 ## Installation